-The Company invested \$2.0 million for equity securities of a company whose securities are not publicly traded and where fair value is not readily available.
+The Company invested \$2.1 million for equity securities of a company whose securities are not publicly traded and where fair value is not readily available.
 This was recorded as an investment within other non-current assets in the consolidated balance sheets to reflect the initial fair value of the stock acquired.
 These investments are recorded using either the equity method of accounting or the cost minus impairment adjusted for observable price changes, depending on ownership percentage and other factors that suggest significant influence.
 The Company concluded it does not have a significant ownership percentage or influence.
-The Company monitors this investment to evaluate whether any increase or decline in the value has occurred, based on the implied value of recent company financings, public market prices of comparable companies and general market conditions.
+The Company monitors this investment to evaluate whether any increase or decline in the value has occurred, based on the implied value of recent company financings, public market prices of companies and general market conditions.

-The Company purchased \$2.7 million of debt securities from the same privately held company.
-The available for sale asset was recorded in current asset in the prepaid expenses and other current assets line of the consolidated balance sheet to reflect the initial fair value of the instrument acquired.
+The Company also purchased \$2.8 million of debt securities from the same privately held company.
+The available for sale asset was recorded as a current asset in the prepaid expenses and other current assets line of the consolidated balance sheet to reflect the initial fair value of the instrument acquired.
 This asset will mature one year from the date of issuance.
-Available-for-sale debt securities are recorded at fair market value and unrealized gains and losses are included in accumulated other comprehensive income (loss) in equity, net of related tax effects, unless the security has experienced a credit loss, we have determined that we have the intent to sell the security or we have determined that it is more likely than not that we will have to sell the security before its expected recovery.
-Realized gains and losses are reported in other (income) expense, net.
+Available-for-sale debt securities are recorded at fair market value and unrealized gains and losses are included in accumulated other comprehensive income (loss) in equity, net of related tax effects.
+Realized gains and losses are reported in other non-operating (income) expense, net.